bnb-chain/greenfield-storage-provider/docs/modules/redundancy.md

 All EC chunks of each object are stored in some secondary SPs as pieces, which can be regarded as more than one EC replica of the object.
 If one or more segments of the object are lost from the primary SP, any 4 chunks from 6 SPs can recover the segments.

-All these segments and SPs information are stored on the Greenfield blockchain as the metadata of the object.
+All these segments and SPs information are stored on the Mechain blockchain as the metadata of the object.
 The same object's each segment's EC replicas are stored in the same sequence of secondary SPs.
 This convention is to save the metadata size.
 An example of a 50M object stored with one primary SP, SP0, and 6 secondary SPs, SP1-SP6 is shown in the below diagram.

 ![ec-flow](../../../../static/asset/10-SP-EC.jpg)